orchistro/.dotfiles/README.md

 ```
 * install node/npm for installing pyright
 * run `install.sh`
-* note that you don't need to install neovim.
-The `install.sh` script downloads the latest neovim and put it in `.local/bin/`.

 ## Linux (ubuntu)
 * install [zsh](https://www.zsh.org/)
 * change your shell to `zsh`
 * install [GNU Stow](https://www.gnu.org/software/stow/) to install `.` files.
+(Most linux distros do not have this program, you may need to install it yourself)
 * install node/npm for installing pyright
-(Most linux distros do not have this program, you may need to install it yourself)
 * run `install.sh`

 # DAP